JinShil/BlazorWebView/README.md

 * libwebkitgtk-6.0-4

 ## Status
-This project was tested on Windows Subsystem for Linux, Raspberry Pi Bullseye 64-bit, and Debian Bullseye 64-bit.
+This project was tested on:
+- Windows Subsystem for Linux
+- Raspberry Pi Bullseye 64-bit
+- Debian Bullseye 64-bit.
+- Ubuntu 24.04 LTS desktop amd64

 Note that on the latest Raspberry Pi Bookworm OS, you will likely encounter https://github.com/raspberrypi/linux/issues/5750.
 You can work around the issue by adding `webView.GetSettings().SetHardwareAccelerationPolicy(WebKit.HardwareAccelerationPolicy.Never);`.